JWalshe86/Mickey-Mouse-Memory-Game/README.md

   - [Media](#media)

-# User-Experience
+# User-Stories

+Based on my daughter and several of my friends children's interest in Mickey Mouse, I felt the Mickey Mouse theme and the spirit of fun was important.
+The visuals appeared as important to the children as the gameplay.

-## As a new visitor
+## As a new user
-- As a child I want to have fun.
+- As a child I want to have fun
-- To have fun while also learning something valuable.
+- To have fun while also learning something valuable
 - I want to experience the magic of Disney
+- I want the game to be easy to play
+- I want it to be very visual with lots of animation

 ## As a returning visitor

-I want to be able to measure my progress and try to beat my previous score.
-I'd like to see if I'm getting better at the game.
+- I want to be able to measure my progress and try to beat my previous score
+- I'd like to see if I'm getting better at the game
+- I want to see if I can get 3 stars

 # Design UXD